Close

 • Reflection and discussion with peer educators

-Discover science lessons for blending learning in this free, 1-hour online workshop.
+Discover science lessons for blending learning in this free, three-hour, in-person workshop.
 Teachers will experience three-dimensional science instruction and see how they can apply this exciting instructional model to their science lessons – both in class and online!
-In this workshop, we will share our experience teaching online classes over the summer, as well as tried and true tips and tricks for teaching science in an online environment.
+In this workshop, we will share lesson plans explicitly designed to help you meet Utah’s SEEd standards, as well as tried and true tips and tricks for making ecology and biology exciting for students.

 Nature